-The Circulation Element of the Manteca General Plan Update plans for a full multi-modal system, including proposed truck routes.
-This Health Risk Assessment (HRA) was prepared to assess potential public health risks of the portions of the existing and proposed truck routes within the city that were identified as having the most potential for impacting sensitive receptors.
-This report analyzes the emissions of toxic air pollutants generated by the proposed truck routes and their impacts on public health.
+This Health Risk Assessment (HRA) was prepared to assess potential public health risks associated with the road segments within the city that were identified as having the most potential for impacting sensitive receptors.
+This report analyzes the emissions of toxic air pollutants generated by the proposed increase in truck trips and their impacts on public health.